 “Lipinski’s future looks bright.
 He’s got the voice, the songs, and youth on his side” – Mick Taylor (Guitarist Magazine)

 The first thing that hits you is the voice.
-Alex Lipinski’s caressing sympathy, full-throated resentment, and the raw rockabilly excitement of earliest Elvis have grabbed unwary listeners at clubs from the West Country to Krakow, from Los Angeles to New York and beyond.
-He has followed in the footsteps of his heroes Lennon and Dylan to London’s Tin Pan Alley and the Chelsea Hotel, soaking up experience evident in his urgent live conviction.
-The crafted intimacy of his debut album catches much of the mature musical control and adult yearning that already sets him apart.
+Alex Lipinski’s caressing sympathy, full-throated resentment, and the raw rockabilly excitement of earliest Elvis have grabbed unwary listeners from the West Country to Krakow, Berlin and New York, since he first left Somerset to become a crucial habitué of Soho’s legendary, lost 12-Bar Club.
+He has followed in the footsteps of his hero Dylan to write in the Chelsea Hotel, and sung Elvis songs in the home of an admiring Liam Gallagher, who responded with a roaring “Acquiesce”.

 (Photo – Tess Parks)